MicrosoftDocs/power-pages-docs/power-pages-docs/configure/add-code-copilot.md

 - Open site root folder in Visual Studio Code.
   :::image type="content" source="media/add-ai-generated-code/explorer.png" alt-text="Visual Studio Code explorer.":::

-- Sign in to Power Pages Copilot with your Dataverse Environment credentials.
+- Sign in to Power Pages Copilot with your Dataverse Environment credentials, or use copilot directly with [Visual Studio Code for the Web](visual-studio-code-editor.md)

 ## How to use Copilot to generate code